thumulakaru/Unit-3--repo/Readme.md

-# Unit 3: A journal for math equations
+# Unit 3: A journal for math Questions

 ## Criteria A: Planning